If you click this website’s links I may earn a small commission.

 In researching online I’ve found a plethora of differing opinions: you should introduce them after 2 months, 6 months, when you move in together, when you get engaged.
 I’m firmly in the ‘when it feels right’ camp, much like the speed of relationships (my parents met and got married in the space of 4 months and they seem to be doing OK 35 years on ;) there’s simply no way to impose time constraints on a situation that’s so emotion-heavy.

-Quite simply I’d like to see more of him, too.
-When you have only two nights available a fortnight and you’re otherwise at the mercy of babysitters with curfews and time constraints, nurturing a budding relationship can be difficult.
-Add into the mix a big amount of international travel from the man you’re dating and the time you have available to spend together becomes less and less.
-Removing the issue of the childrens’ presence seems like the next logical step.
+And when you have only two nights available a fortnight and you’re otherwise at the mercy of babysitters with curfews and time constraints, nurturing a budding relationship can be difficult: removing the issue of the childrens’ presence seems like the next logical step.

 I like to think I’ve prepared them for this over the last few years.
 Their dad has lived with his girlfriend ever since we broke up, so a parent in a relationship isn’t a foreign concept to them.
 I’ve generally chatted about the boyfriend/girlfriend dynamic as they’ve asked, and more recently haven’t hidden the fact that I’ve been dating one person in particular.